Bhagalpur Junction railway station

 Bhagalpur Junction railway station (station code: BGP), is an A-1 category railway station serving the city of Bhagalpur in the Bhagalpur district of Indian state of Bihar.
 It comes under jurisdiction of Malda Railway Division of Eastern Railway Zone of Indian Railways.

 Bhagalpur Railway Station is among the 148 important stations that have been selected for redevelopment with world-class infrastructure having an airport like look.
 Ministry of Railways has approved its master plan for redevelopment at a cost of 481.60 crores and tender is in process.
 A new Bhagalpur station will also be built near the bypass (Chaudharidih village) at a cost of 200 crores.

 Trains such as Bhagalpur - Howrah Vande Bharat Express, Vikramshila Express, Bhagalpur–Lokmanya Tilak Terminus Superfast Express, Bhagalpur–Jammu Tawi Amarnath Express, Anga Express, etc originate from this station.

 History

 Bhagalpur Junction railway station is connected to most of the major cities in India by the railway network.
 It lies in the Sahibganj loop which serves Bhagalpur with numerous trains.
 It is the third busiest line in Bihar.
-About 100 pairs of Express and 44 pairs of Passenger trains pass through this line.
-Bhagalpur Junction is an A1 grade railway station.
+About 96 pairs of Mail / Express, Passenger trains pass through this line.
+Bhagalpur Junction is an A1 grade railway station having 6 Number of Platforms and Electrified double-line section.